pizzapanther/async-django-book-code/README.md

-# async-django-book-code
+# Async Patterns in Django Code

-Full code examples for the book "Async Patterns in Django"
+This repository contains full code examples for the book "Async Patterns in Django".

 todo: table of contents of projects